HIR Regatta Rules

 TROPHIES AND PRIZES

 The following challenge trophies, lent by the countries shown, shall be awarded to the teams scoring the highest total in the relevant sections.
 In the case of a tie, the trophy shall be awarded to the team with the greatest number of 1st places.
-If a tie still results, the trophy shall be awarded to the team whose Eight occupies the higher position in the 2km (1500m) race.
+If a tie still results, the trophy shall be awarded to the team whose Eight occupies the higher position in the long course race.
 Any invited guest nation shall be ineligible for the medals or points.

 Senior Women - The Dame Katherine Grainger Quaich (donated by Scotland)